appwrite/website/src/partials/resource-limits.md

 ## Check resource usage {% #check-resource-usage %}

-You can check your organization's resource usage by navigating to your organization, under the **Usage** tab, you can check the current billing cycle's usage stats.
+You can check your organization's resource usage for the current billing cycle by navigating to your organization, under the **Usage** tab.

 ## Reaching resource limits {% #reaching-resource-limits %}